SpyX Review 2026: Does This Spy App Go Too Far for Parental Controls?

 Email

-There’s a link to the email on the navigation bar.
+There’s a link to email on the navigation bar.
 It doesn’t mention specific programs like Outlook or Gmail, but the service never actually worked.
 We have both Yahoo and Gmail on our phone as well as an iCloud account.
 SpyX wasn’t able to see any of it.

 Web browsers